Insulated-gate bipolar transistor: History

-The development of IGBT was characterized by the efforts to completely suppress the thyristor operation or the latch-up in the four-layer device because the latch-up caused the fatal device failure.
-IGBTs had, thus, been established when the complete suppression of the latch-up of the parasitic thyristor was achieved as described in the following.

-Hans W. Becke and Carl F. Wheatley developed a similar device, for which they filed a patent application in 1980, and which they referred to as "power MOSFET with an anode region".
-The patent claimed that "no thyristor action occurs under any device operating conditions".
-The device had an overall similar structure to Baliga's earlier IGBT device reported in 1979, as well as a similar title.
+In 1978 J. D. Plummer and B. Scharf patented a NPNP transistor device combining MOS and bipolar capabilities for power control and switching.
+The development of the IGBT was characterised by an effort to completely suppress the thyristor operation, or the latch-up, in the four-layer device because the latch-up caused fatal device self-destruction.
+IGBTs had thus been established when the complete suppression of the latch-up of the parasitic thyristor was achieved.
+Later, Hans W. Becke and Carl F. Wheatley developed a similar device claiming non-latch-up.
+They patented the device in 1980, referring to it as "power MOSFET with an anode region" for which "no thyristor action occurs under any device operating conditions".

 A. Nakagawa et al. invented the device design concept of non-latch-up IGBTs in 1984.
-The invention is characterized by the device design setting the device saturation current below the latch-up current, which triggers the parasitic thyristor.
-This invention realized complete suppression of the parasitic thyristor action, for the first time, because the maximal collector current was limited by the saturation current and never exceeded the latch-up current.
-After the invention of the device design concept of non-latch-up IGBTs, IGBTs evolved rapidly, and the design of non-latch-up IGBTs became a de facto standard and the patent of non-latch-up IGBTs became the basic IGBT patent of actual devices.
+The invention is characterised by the device design setting the device saturation current below the latch-up current, which triggers the parasitic thyristor.
+This invention achieved complete suppression of the parasitic thyristor action for the first time, because the maximal collector current was limited by the saturation current and never exceeded the latch-up current.

-In the early development stage of IGBT, all the researchers tried to increase the latch-up current itself in order to suppress the latch-up of the parasitic thyristor.
-However, all these efforts failed because IGBT could conduct enormously large current.
-Successful suppression of the latch-up was made possible by limiting the maximal collector current, which IGBT could conduct, below the latch-up current by controlling/reducing the saturation current of the inherent MOSFET.
-This was the concept of non-latch-up IGBT.
-“Becke’s device” was made possible by the non-latch-up IGBT.
+In the early development stage of the IGBT, research was aimed at increasing the latch-up current itself to suppress the latch-up of the parasitic thyristor.
+However, all these efforts failed because the IGBT could conduct an enormously large current.
+Successful suppression of latch-up became possible by constraining the maximal collector current to stay below the latch-up current, by controlling or reducing the saturation current of the inherent MOSFET.
+This was the breakthrough behind the non-latch-up IGBT, which in turn made "Becke’s device" possible.